adioshun/gitBook_DeepSlam/paper2017-past-present-future-slam.md

 - Similarly, Lai et al. [148] build a 3D map from RGB-D sequences to then carry out an offline object classification.

-- An online semantic mapping system was later proposed by Pronobis et al. [206], who combine three layers of reasoning (sensory, categorical, and place) to build a semantic map of the environment using laser and camera sensors.More recently, Cadena et al. [26] use motion estimation, and interconnect a coarse semantic segmentation with differentobject detectors to outperform the individual systems.
+- An online semantic mapping system was later proposed by Pronobis et al. [206], who combine three layers of reasoning (sensory, categorical, and place) to build a semantic map of the environment using laser and camera sensors.More recently, Cadena et al. [26] use motion estimation, and interconnect a coarse semantic segmentation with different object detectors to outperform the individual systems.

 Pillaiand Leonard [201] use a monocular SLAM system to boostthe performance in the task of object recognition in videos.